A Complete Guide to Window Tint Percentages

 Q: Can I apply aftermarket window film over my vehicle's original factory tint?

 A: Absolutely!
-Aftermarket window film can be installed directly onto the glass if it has factory tint, which is essentially a coloration within the glass itself.
-Aftermarket films offer significant solar benefits over factory tints.
-These films can block up to 99% of UV rays and reduce heat by 35% to 60%, depending on the film's thickness.
-Plus, adding aftermarket tint to your factory tint can enhance privacy, especially for items stored in your vehicle's trunk.
+On vehicles where the factory tint is installed, meaning a coloration within the glass itself, the aftermarket window film may be installed directly onto the glass.
+These aftermarket films can offer significant solar benefits over factory tints.
+These window films are able to block up to 99% of UV rays, and reduce heat by as much as 35% to 60%, depending on the thickness of the film.
+Adding an after-market tint to your factory tint in addition will provide an added level of privacy to items that may be stored within your vehicle's trunk.

 Q: What's the darkest legal tint I can use on my windows?